ztyyLV/barcode-reader-docs-mobile/programming/android/samples/helloworld.md

 breadcrumbText: Helloworld
 ---

-# Android Helloworld Sample
+# Helloworld Sample

 The Android Helloworld sample illustrates how to create the simplest video streaming barcode reading app with Dynamsoft Barcode Reader (DBR) Android SDK.
-This Helloworld sample is also available for the popular mobile frameworks.

 View the samples

 - <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld/" target="_blank">Java (Android) HelloWorld</a>
-- Xamarins HelloWorld (Coming soon)
-- Cordova HelloWorld (Coming soon)
-- React-native HelloWorld (Coming soon)
-- Flutter HelloWorld (Coming soon)

 For more details about how to get started with Dynamsoft Barcode Reader, please view the [user guide]({{ site.android }}user-guide.html).